Magnesium Electron Configuration and Atomic Orbital Diagram

 Magnesium is the 12th element in the periodic table and the symbol is ‘Mg’.
 The atomic number of magnesium is 12, which means its atom has twelve electrons around its nucleus.

-To write the electron configuration for magnesium, the first two electrons enter the 1s orbital.
-Since the 1s orbital can hold only two electrons the next two enter the 2s orbital.
+The electron configuration of magnesium is 1s2 2s2 2p6 3s2 which means the first two electrons enter the 1s orbital.
+Since the 1s orbital can hold only two electrons, the next two enter the 2s orbital.
 The next six electrons enter the 2p subshell.
 The p subshell can hold a maximum of six electrons.
 Hence, the remaining two electrons enter the 3s orbital.
 Therefore, the electron configuration of magnesium will be 1s2 2s2 2p6 3s2.

 The electron configuration of magnesium refers to the arrangement of electrons in the magnesium atom’s orbitals.
 It describes how electrons are distributed among the various atomic orbitals and energy levels, and provides a detailed map of where each electron is likely to be found.

 To understand the mechanism of magnesium electron configuration, you need to understand two basic things.
 These are orbits and orbitals.
 Also, you can arrange electrons in those two ways.
-In this article, I have discussed all the necessary points to understand the mechanism of magnesium electron configuration.
+In this article, I have discussed all the necessary points to understand the mechanism of magnesium and magnesium ion (Mg2+) electron configuration.
 I hope this will be helpful in your study.

 Scientist Niels Bohr was the first to give an idea of the atom’s orbit.
 He provided a model of the atom in 1913 and provided a complete idea of orbit in that model.